isomerpages/scamshield/_setup-guide/Setup ScamShield Android.md

 ** Do not download ScamShield outside the official Play Store

 #### Enable Access
-Provide the following permissions:
+Allow the necessary permissions ScamShield asks for; these are required for the app to work correctly:

 * Set ScamShield as the default caller ID & spam app
 * Allow access to your contacts
 * Allow access to make and manage phone calls
 * Allow access to send and view SMS messages
-** Take note that all permissions have to be selected, otherwise the app will not run properly.

 <img src="/images/Untitled%20presentation.svg" style="width:100%">

-#### Enable Notifications
+#### Turn on Notifications
-Send a test notification to your phone
+You can send a test notification to your phone, to make sure you are able to receive alerts from ScamShield.

 <img src="/images/test%20notifications.png" style="width:30%">